Integrated Outreach Manager

 Our clients – the people that we help, are vital to our planning and for getting feedback on the service we offer.
-Our Service User group meets each week and get involved in many different areas.
+Our Service Involvement Group meets each week and get involved in many different areas.
 For example they offer practical support at events, they give presentations to the public about their experience and SPEAR’s work.
 Also, they input their ideas and feedback through surveys and they encourage other SPEAR clients to get further involved in SPEAR.
 Some of our SPEAR clients are also training to be Peer Mentors.
 This is an accredited training and means they can go on to support and mentor other SPEAR clients.

-Please go to our Service User Involvement page to find out more about the activities our clients have been involved with.
+Please go to our Service Involvement page to find out more about the activities our clients have been involved with.

 Barrie joined the Trustee Board of SPEAR in 2005 shortly after retiring from a career in Shell spanning the fields of Business Development, Strategic Planning and Personnel (Performance Appraisal, Development & Mentoring).
 Having joined SPEAR at a critical point, he has used his experience to support SPEAR through several phases of growth and development.
 He has a strong commitment to the underlying ethos of SPEAR and the need to help our service users out of homelessness.
 He is a past Chairman of the Personnel Sub- Committee of SPEAR (now disbanded).